Death-thekidd/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that multiplies two integers.
 ## 3-print_numbers.c
 A function that prints the numbers, from 0 to 9, followed by a new line.
+## 4-print_most_numbers.c
+A function that prints the numbers, from 0 to 9, followed by a new line.